mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-1.2.0-Release-Notes.md

   * Data directory is `/var/lib/maxscale`.
 This is the default location for MaxScale-specific data.
   * PID file can be found at `/var/run/maxscale`

+### Client side SSL encryption
+MaxScale now supports SSL/TLS encrypted connections to MaxScale.

+### Monitor scripts
+State changes in backend servers can now trigger the execution of a custom script.
+With this you can easily customize MaxScale's behavior.